MalarvizhiK/messages-rabbitmq/README.md

 We will first obtain a connection factory, which we will then use to create a connection.

-In the Connection factory, set the username and password from the New Service Credentials.
+In the Connection factory, set the username and password from the Messages for RabbitMQ service - Connections - Service Credentials screen (I am using a different user than admin.
+You can also use admin user here).
 Set the Virtual host as "/".
 Enable the SSL Protocol.
 Set the hostname and port from Messages for RabbitMQ service - Connections - AMQPS screen as shown below.

 ![RabbitMQ AMQPS](images/RabbitMQ_AMQPS.png)